1.5.2 International agreements & conventions

-- deals with the enforcement of court orders and administrative assessments
+- the enforcement of each State's court orders and administrative assessments by the other State

 For Australia, the agreement applies in Australia, Norfolk Island and the territories of Christmas and Cocos (Keeling) Islands.
 For the USA, the agreement applies in the fifty states, American Samoa, the District of Columbia, Guam, Puerto Rico, the United States Virgin Islands and any other jurisdiction of the United States participating in Title IV-D of the Social Security Act.